 • Member of College of Central Florida advisory board for the degree Computer Information Systems.

-• Member of the local Toast Masters chapter working on my leadership in communication certification.
+• Treasurer of the local Toast Masters chapter.

 • Member of the IT Ocala Professionals group that meets bi-monthly.

 Orange Technical College

 Alan joined FAITE in 2011 and has served on the board as Vice President and President.
 Alan is the program director of Launch Site at the Mid Florida Campus.
 Launch Site prepares student to enter the simulation industry as visual artists and programmers.
 Working with industry, Alan has developed several programs and frameworks for the state of Florida including; 3d animation, simulation and digital media programs.

 Danielly Orozco, M.S. is the Associate Director of the Florida Advanced Technology Education Center (FLATE).
 Danielly’s background includes B.S. and M.S. degrees in Sanitary Engineering and Environmental Engineering.
 Her professional experience features more than ten years as a researcher focused on environmental design, testing and construction projects.
 Mrs. Orozco has been working with FLATE for more than eight years as a subject matter expert and curriculum coordinator.
 In her current role as associate director, Danielly helps to promote and support manufacturing and advanced technical education, best practices and educational resources by ensuring the continuation of exemplary industry partnerships, workforce opportunity, and educational synergy throughout the state of Florida.